 - Dick Grayson.
 Both Bruce and Alfred have commented that he brought joy and color back into their lives after he moved into Wayne Manor.
 Even as an adult, he's still universally loved by everyone who meets him, and still the best at softening Batman's heart.

 - Older Than Radio: Poor little Jane Eyre is tormented by her cruel Aunt Reed and her three nasty children.
-Then she meets Mr. Rochester...
+Then she grows up and meets Mr. Rochester...

 - Heidi teaches Peter to read, makes the old grandmother more comfortable, helps Clara learn to walk, and makes her grandfather's life worth living.